SVirat/Sales-Tax-Calculator/README.md

   imported: true,
   name: "boxes of iPhones",
   tax-free: false,
-  price: 800
+  price: 800,
+  salesTax: 120
  },
  Purchase: {
   quantity: 1,
   imported: false,
   name: "bag of chocolates",
   tax-free: true,
-  price: 5
+  price: 5,
+  salesTax: 0
  }
 ]
 ```

-Taxes are computed and rebuilt into text:
+This is rebuilt into text:

 ```
 2 imported boxes of iPhones at 920.00